mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 ## DNSSEC

+[ Ed note: The following options seem reasonable.
+I personally prefer the latter, but could be convinced that the former is reasonable. ]

+### Option 1: Explicit delegation

 The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}.
 This document requests that a DNSSEC insecure delegation (that is, a delegation with no DS records) be inserted into the root-zone, delegated to